 For now, we are selecting all the roles.

-From the below screenshot you can see our newly created Server Role in SQL Server Management Studio.
+From the below screenshot, you can see our newly created Server Role in SQL Server Management Studio.

-Create SQL Server Roles using T-SQL
+Create SQL Server Roles using CREATE SERVER Role

 -- Syntax to Create New SQL Roles USE [master] GO CREATE SERVER ROLE [Role Name] [ AUTHORIZATION User_Name]; GO